Tropical Cyclone Wind Signals: Pre-Haiyan (1879–2015)

-A fourth signal level was added in 1997 to accommodate stronger typhoons and, in this amendment, the concept of lead time was first introduced.
-Each signal level has a corresponding lead time which indicates the period of time within which an locality should expect the arrival of a range of tropical cyclone wind strength, thus informing the public as early as possible of the approximate remaining length of time for preparations against impending tropical cyclone winds.
-Lead times remain in use in succeeding versions of PAGASA's tropical cyclone signal systems, with higher signal levels corresponding to both stronger wind speeds and shorter lead times.
+A fourth signal level was added in 1997 to accommodate stronger typhoons, and in this amendment, the concept of "lead time" was first introduced.
+Each signal level has a corresponding lead time, which indicates the period within which a locality should expect the arrival of a range of tropical cyclone wind strength, thus informing the public as early as possible of the approximate remaining time for preparations against impending tropical cyclone winds.
+Lead times remain used in succeeding versions of PAGASA's tropical cyclone signal systems, with higher signal levels corresponding to stronger wind speeds and shorter lead times.

 PAGASA later expanded this to include details on the impacts of such wind intensities (particularly the potential scale of damage to agriculture and infrastructure) and the precautionary measures to be taken.
 This four-tiered Public Storm Warning Signal system was in place for nearly two decades until amendments were made in 2015, two years after the disaster brought by Typhoon Haiyan.

-Tropical Cyclone Warning/Wind Signals
+Post-Haiyan (2015–2022)

-Typhoon Haiyan, known in the Philippines as Typhoon "Yolanda", caused catastrophic destruction after plowing through the central Philippines in November 2013 with 10-minute maximum sustained winds peaking at 235 km/h as estimated by PAGASA.
-Discussions on the revision of the PSWS started, as PSWS #4 was deemed inadequate for extreme tropical cyclones.
+Typhoon Haiyan, known in the Philippines as Typhoon "Yolanda", caused catastrophic destruction after ploughing through central Philippines in November 2013 with 10-minute maximum sustained winds peaking at 235 km/h as estimated by PAGASA.
+Discussions on revising the PSWS started, as PSWS #4 was deemed inadequate for extreme tropical cyclones.

 As a result, PAGASA launched the Tropical Cyclone Warning Signal (TCWS) system in May 2015 to supersede the PSWS.
-Alongside the TCWS, PAGASA also declared its official tropical cyclone intensity scale which resembles the intensity scale stipulated in the ESCAP/WMO Typhoon Committee's operational manual (implemented by the Japan Meteorological Agency (JMA), which is the WMO Regional Specialized Meteorological Center in charge of the Northwest Pacific basin).
-In this amendment, PAGASA introduced the "severe tropical storm" category (in between the tropical storm and typhoon categories) and the "super typhoon" category, the latter being defined as an extreme tropical cyclone with 10-minute maximum sustained winds in excess of 220 km/h.
+Alongside the TCWS, PAGASA also declared its official tropical cyclone intensity scale, which resembles the intensity scale stipulated in the ESCAP/WMO Typhoon Committee's operational manual (implemented by the Japan Meteorological Agency (JMA), which is the WMO Regional Specialized Meteorological Center in charge of the Northwest Pacific basin).
+In this amendment, PAGASA introduced the "severe tropical storm" category (in between the tropical storm and typhoon categories) and the "super typhoon" category, the latter being defined as an extreme tropical cyclone with 10-minute maximum sustained winds above 220 km/h.
 A fifth signal level, TCWS #5, was introduced accordingly for super typhoons, with the same 12-hour lead time as TCWS #4.

-The Tropical Cyclone Warning Signal was then renamed "Tropical Cyclone Wind Signal" in 2019 to show emphasis that this warning system is based on tropical cyclone wind intensity rather than rains, flash floods and landslides (for which other weather warning systems, particularly the PAGASA Heavy Rainfall Warning System, are already in place).
+The Tropical Cyclone Warning Signal was then renamed "Tropical Cyclone Wind Signal" in 2019 to emphasize that this warning system is based on tropical cyclone wind intensity rather than rains, flash floods and landslides (for which other weather warning systems, particularly the PAGASA Heavy Rainfall Warning System, are already in place).